First Quarter on

 Moon after ascending node

-1 day after ascending node on 23 October 2066 at 16:14 in ♐ Sagittarius.
-The Moon is located north of the ecliptic over the following 11 days, until the lunar orbit crosses from North to South in descending node on 6 November 2066 at 05:30 in ♋ Cancer.
+1 day after ascending node on 23 October 2066 at 16:14 in ♐ Sagittarius the Moon is positioned north of the ecliptic over the following 11 days until the lunar crosses the ecliptic again from North to South in descending node on 6 November 2066 at 05:30 in ♋ Cancer.

 Moon after southern standstill

-2 days since the previous standstill on 22 October 2066 at 18:58 in ♐ Sagittarius when the Moon has reached South declination of ∠-24.054°, the lunar orbit is extending northward over the next 10 days to face maximum declination of ∠23.974° at the point of next northern standstill on 5 November 2066 at 05:38 in ♊ Gemini.
+2 days since the last southern standstill on 22 October 2066 at 18:58 in ♐ Sagittarius when the Moon has reached South declination of ∠-24.054° the lunar orbit is extending northward over the next 10 days to face maximum declination of ∠23.974° at the point of next northern standstill on 5 November 2066 at 05:38 in ♊ Gemini.

 Syzygy in 7 days